pattern

 [Főnév]

-the personification of the primeval waters that were believed to have existed before creation, and was considered to be the source of all life
+the Egyptian deity representing the primeval waters believed to exist before creation, considered the source of all life

 a group of mythical islands in ancient Greek and Roman mythology said to be a paradise for heroes and those favored by the gods